Collective quantum stochastic resonance in Rydberg atoms

 where the frequency range $[f_{\text{min}},f_{\text{max}}]$ of the noise-power integral is typically taken close to but not over the driving frequency.
 To compensate for the arbitrariness in the choice of $f_{\text{min},\text{max}}$, at any given point, we take three different sets of ranges: $[f_{\text{min}},f_{\text{max}}]\in (1/T_{\Omega}) \{[0.25,0.75],\,\,[1.25,1.75], \,\, [2.25, 2.75]\}$, and retain the one with the largest integrated noise power.

 We plot the numerically evaluated SNR in Fig.~\ref{fig3}(a), as a function of the driving period, where the SNR is further averaged over many trajectories for better convergence within the numerically feasible evolution time.
 The resonance point is identified as the peak location in the SNR, which is close to the theoretically predicted resonance point $T_c \tilde{\Gamma}_c=1$~\cite{rmp70,rescon} (vertical dashed line).
-Here $\tilde{\Gamma_c}$ is estimated using the averaged collective-jump rate along the driving path $\Omega(t)$~\cite{sm}, since $\Gamma_c$ depends on the value of $\Omega$ and changes along the path [see also Fig.~\ref{fig4}(a)].
-The general behavior of the SNR can be understood in view of the distribution of Fig.~\ref{fig2}(d)(e)(f).
+Here $\tilde{\Gamma_c}$ is estimated using the averaged collective-jump rate along the driving path $\Omega(t)$~\cite{sm}.
+The general behavior of the SNR can be understood in view of the distribution of Fig.~\ref{fig2}(b)(d)(f).
 Specifically, as the driving period increases, the subharmonics in the distribution become suppressed, and the output signal (the peak near $t_j/T_\Omega=1$) increases in weight in the response.
-The SNR peak is reached when the collective jumps are fully synchronized with the drive, as an optimized peak emerges near $t_j /T_\Omega=1$ and dominates the response.
+The SNR peak is reached when the collective jumps are fully synchronized with the drive, as a dominant peak emerges near $t_j /T_\Omega=1$.
 When the driving frequency is tuned past the resonance, multiple collective jumps can occur within a single driving period, leading to a deterioration of the signal and the SNR.
 Similar SNR behavior can be observed by fixing the driving period and tuning $\Omega_0$ [see Fig.~\ref{fig3}(b)].
-As suggested by Fig.~\ref{fig1}, this is equivalent to changing the intrinsic collective-jump rate to meet the resonance condition (indicated by the vertical dashed line).
+This is equivalent to changing the intrinsic collective-jump rate to meet the resonance condition (indicated by the vertical dashed line).
 As such, emergent collective jumps assist the periodic drive to enhance the SNR in an open system, which is but the hallmark of the stochastic resonance.

 {\it Impact of many-body correlations.} To understand the many-body nature of the collective quantum stochastic resonance, we consider a cluster model where interactions are treated exactly within the finite-size clusters, while mean-field approximations are adopted for inter-cluster interactions.
 For simplicity, we assume all clusters to have the same number of atoms $M$ (dubbed the cluster size).